A05 – Stochastic modelling of the combination of unsteady conditions and condition parameters

-For Offshore Wind Turbines (OWT) primarily environmental conditions dominate the loads alongside dead loads and operating loads.
-Especially wind, wave and currents but also temperature or earthquake loads are highly relevant for the design of offshore support structures.
-Concurrently OWT are characterised by highly dynamic loads, changing load scenarios and reactive components.
-Besides a detailed description of the partly new environmental scenarios and their scatter (SP A01, SP A03), the realistic combination of the mentioned loads substantially influences the reliability and economic efficiency of Offshore Megastructures.
+In the case of offshore wind turbines (OWTs), environmental conditions dominate the loads in addition to deadweight loads and loads from operation.
+In particular, wind, wave and current loads and, if applicable, temperature are relevant for the design of offshore support structures.
+At the same time, OWTs are characterised by high dynamic loads, variable load scenarios and actively controlled systems (e.g., pitch control of the rotor blades or (semi-)active damping systems).
+In addition to a detailed description of the megastructure-specific environmental conditions and their scatter (SP A1 (Link) and A3 (Link)), the realistic combination of the above-mentioned loads significantly influences the reliability and economic efficiency of offshore megastructures.

 Subproject Management